top of page

 Applications of IHC Staining

-• Oncology – Tumor subtype characterization, proliferation markers (e.g., Ki-67), immune markers (CD3, CD8, PD-L1)
+• Oncology – Tumor subtype characterization and immune markers (CD3, CD8, PD-L1).

-• Toxicology – Tissue-specific damage and biomarker response
+• Toxicology – Tissue-specific damage and biomarker response.

 Why Choose iHisto for IHC Services?